Partnerships For The Goal

 Sustainable Cities and Communities

-This has not been a core focus for us.
-We aim to be a force for good in the communities we are inserted in, for example by settling our warehouse in a low-income area and paying Living Wages.
-We also engage with local communities when possible, try to support local businesses and support fair and sustainable development with our business.
+We aim to be a force for good in the communities we are inserted in, for example by choosing a Certified Green Building for our office and settling our warehouse in a low-income area.
+We engage with local communities when possible, try to support local businesses and support fair and sustainable development with our business.

 Peace, Justice and Strong Institutions